Statutes & Membership fees

 (5) Each member can declare his/her withdrawal from the OMS-Group with a deadline of 6 months to the end of the calendar year.
 The withdrawal declaration shall be submitted in writing or electronically to the Executive Board.

 (6) A member may be expelled if he/she is in material breach of the OMS-Group’s objectives or his/her membership obligations under the Articles of Association, in particular the obligation to render the statutory financial contributions or with reference to the granting of protective rights pursuant to § 11, or if an application has been made to open insolvency proceedings against his/her assets.
 The General Meeting shall decide on the expulsion.
 The Executive Board shall notify the expelled member of the decision on the expulsion in writing or electronically.
-The founding members as outlined in Paragraph (1) cannot be expelled.
+The founding members as outlined in section (1) cannot be expelled.

-(7) Public institutions and other interested parties who do not meet the requirements of Paragraph (2) cannot become members, but may obtain guest status.
+(7) Public institutions and other interested parties who do not meet the requirements of section (2) cannot become members, but may obtain guest status.
 Guest status is free of charge and without voting rights.
 The Executive Board decides on the granting of guest status in individual cases.

 (8) The head office of the OMS-Group maintains a list of members and guests which must be presented to the Board at any time upon request.